TrentBrick/RewardConditionedUDRL/README.md

 If using Pip out of the box use:
 `pip3 install -r RewardConditionedUDRL/requirements.txt`

-If using Conda then ensure pip3 is installed with conda and then run:
+If using Conda then ensure pip is installed with conda and then run the same above code.

-`pip3 install -r RewardConditionedUDRL/requirements.txt`
+If you want to test running with multiple seeds then install GNU Parallel:
+`sudo apt install parallel`

 ## Running the code: